-The first Olympic Games were held in Greece in 776 BCE as an appreciation of what the human mind and body could achieve.
-Indeed, the ideal of physical perfection for the Greeks was a muscular and athletic body, as evidenced in their sculptures.
+The first Olympic Games were held in Greece 776 BCE as an appreciation of what the human body could achieve.
+Indeed, the ideal of human perfection for the Greeks was a muscular and athletic body, as seen in their sculptures.
 Later, during Roman times, blood sports emerged, such as with gladiators, reflecting Rome's focus on conquest.
-Native Americans preferred to illustrate their skill and speed with horses and weapons to ward off rivals as well as for hunting.
+Native Americans preferred to illustrate their skills and speed with horses and weapons as an existential imperative, both to ward off rivals as well as for hunting.

-Sports can be a beautiful and graceful spectacle, as in the choreography of a synchronised swim team, ice skating, a rugby team handing the ball down the line in an orchestrated linear movement or the actions of a rowing team gliding its oars through a river, as one composite body.
-Many sports offer a mixture of the ultimate test of teamwork, endurance, and strength.
+Sports can be a beautiful and graceful spectacle, as in the choreography of a synchronized swim team, ice skating, a rugby team handing the ball down the line in a perfect linear movement or the actions of a rowing team gliding its oars through a river, as one composite body, and rowing is perhaps the most demanding of all sports as it is a constant sprint from start to finish, requiring all eight rowers to be in perfect unison throughout a race, lest a slower oar collides with another and capsize the boat.
+It is the ultimate test of teamwork, endurance, and strength.

-Today, there are countless exercise and sports options to pursue for individuals, such as running, bicycling, weight training, aerobic exercises, and yoga.
-Organised events such as basketball, baseball, football, hockey, and cricket are among the most common but even surfing, skateboarding, and climbing are now considered official Olympic sports.
+Today, there are countless exercise and sports options to pursue individuals, such as running, bicycling, various gym machines, to aerobics, and yoga.
+Organized events such as basketball, baseball, soccer, hockey, and cricket, are among the most common but even surfing, skateboarding and break dancing are now considered Olympic sports.

-No matter the choice, exercise remains at the heart of all active sports, the health benefits of which have been well documented.
-But organised sports have other advantages; they instil discipline, concentration, teamwork, understanding the strengths and weaknesses of one's own team and of opponents, the need to put the team before individual ego, respect for rules, and sportsmanship.
-It has been said that “It's not whether you win or lose, it's how you play the game.”
-While many would disagree, claiming winning to be more important, the larger point being made is that competitive sports should accord respect to all players, and be played with integrity.
+No matter the choice, exercise remains at the heart of all sport, the health benefits of which we are all aware.
+But organized sports have other advantages; they instill discipline, concentration, teamwork, understanding the skill and weaknesses of one's own team and of opponents, the need to put the team before the ego of the individual, respect for rules, and sportsmanship.
+It has been said that “it's not whether you win or lose, it's how you play the game.”
+While many would disagree, as winning is important, the larger point being made is that competitive sports should accord respect to all players, and be played with integrity.

-Sports are also about values, and can be useful in the development of children.
-Obvious positive values sports can encourage include respect for others, humility, patience, perseverance, commitment, the importance of physical health, resilience and dealing with loss, teamwork, and the pursuit of excellence.
-These traits usually affect one's character and how one leads their life.
-In a 2014 article in the Journal of Youth and Adolescence, authors Dawes and Simpkins assert that "Participation in sports creates character, builds character, and reveals character."
+Sports are also about values and can be useful for the psycho-social development of children.
+Obvious positive values sports can inculcate include respect for others, humility, patience, perseverance, commitment, the importance of physical health, resilience and dealing with loss, teamwork, and the pursuit of excellence.
+These traits usually affect one's character and how one leads one's life.
+In a 2014 article in the Journal of Youth and Adolescence, authors Dawes and Simpkins assert that "participation in sports creates character, builds character, and reveals character."

 While many external facilities exist for exercise, our Jamati institutions have provided platforms for sports and recreation for our youth, as well as our seniors.
-It is for us to make the most of them, and encourage our youth to participate - for our own physical health and mental well-being.
+It is for us to take advantage of them, and encourage our youth to participate - for our own health, and mental well-being.